 TRAINING FOR THE SMALL ISLAND GAMES | Darrin Henry

-Instead of a Saturday morning lie in, a small, dedicated group of five youngsters are up early training in St Helena’s national sport of shooting, trying to hit a one centimetre bullseye, 50 metres away.
+Instead of a Saturday morning lie in, a small, dedicated group of five youngsters are up early, training in the sport of rifle shooting on St Helena and trying to hit a one centimetre bullseye, 50 metres away.

 They are not aided by telescopic sights.
 There are no bipods to stabilise the 6kg rifles over the 60 shots.
 There is a breeze; dust is in the air and plenty of glare on this bright summer’s day.

 This is the tough side of sport, the hard slog, essential for any hope of success.
 There is no glamour or social attraction to being here; no phones, no facebook, no music – just quiet determination.